dw-data/work-migration/README.md

 ![](graphics/363_en_work-migration_restrictions.png)

 _Caveats: It should be noted here that there was no qualitative assessment of the constraints.
 A nationwide "hard" lockdown with the threat of punishment was evaluated in exactly the same way as a partial and "soft" one that, for example, only froze certain regions of a country and imposed, but did not enforce, a quarantine._

-_Caveats: It should be noted here that there was no qualitative assessment of the constraints.
-A nationwide "hard" lockdown with the threat of punishment was evaluated in exactly the same way as a partial and "soft" one that, for example, only froze certain regions of a country and imposed, but did not enforce, a quarantine._